 Ladies, let’s have a really honest chit-chat for a moment.
 While creating a hairstyle at home and you suddenly run out of a key product (especially during times like these when we’re all meant to stay indoors and can’t make a last-minute store run), what should one do?
 Give up and wait for better days?
 Or seize the opportunity to take matters into your own hands?
 We think the latter can be a great opportunity for some old school creativity.

-Lately, we’ve been obsessed with creating our own concoctions at home, like in the case of organic hair gel.
+Lately, we’ve been obsessed with creating our own concoctions at home, because hey, a self-quarantine moment can also benefit from some handy-dandy hair product D.I.Y., especially in a pinch.
 Did you know you can make your own organic gel at home?
 Well, you can, and you just might have all the ingredients you need sitting in your kitchen cabinet.
 One of our favorite organic hair gels to make is flaxseed gel.
-Read on as we give you a mini tutorial on how to create this gel at home:
+Read on as we give you a mini-tutorial on how to create this gel at home:

 Organic Hair Gel: How to Create Flaxseed Gel At Home

 Why Flaxseed Gel is a Great Organic Hair Gel

 If you’re wondering why flaxseeds make for an effective organic hair gel, let us tell you a little about the benefits of using flaxseed gel on your hair.
 Flaxseeds contain Omega-3 fatty acids, which are great for moisturizing and nourishing hair.
 You’ll get the full benefit when taking them as a supplement, but using it on your hair as a gel works wonders as well.
 It doesn’t leave any white residue, doesn’t harden your hair nor does it dry it out.
 So if you’re looking for something that will replace your day-to-day hair gel until you restock on more, you can try making your own flaxseed gel.